Workflow Design

 2. Operation Method

-- Under process configuration, select the application and click "Save" to successfully modify the application.
+- Under Process Configuration, select an application and click "Save" to successfully modify the application.

-- Under process configuration, the exception rollback type can be selected from the drop-down menu, including Node Exception Termination and Node Exception Rollback.
+- Under Process Configuration, you can select the exception rollback type from the drop-down menu, including Node Exception Termination and Node Exception Rollback.